This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Most common in newborns, Erb’s palsy is a condition caused by damage to the nerves that control the shoulder and arm.
-The damage causes loss of sensation, muscle weakness, and in some children, paralysis in the arm.[1]
+Erb’s palsy is a common birth injury affecting the arm.
+Erb’s palsy symptoms include loss of sensation, muscle weakness, and, in some children, paralysis in the arm.[1]
 Symptoms of Erb’s palsy vary in severity and may be temporary or permanent.

-Immediate Symptoms of Erb’s Palsy
+Symptoms of Erb’s Palsy

 Since the damage that causes Erb’s palsy usually occurs during birth, the results are often seen immediately.
-This means that treatment can begin immediately to give a newborn the best prognosis.
+This means treatment can begin immediately to give a newborn the best prognosis.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowEven if they are not apparent just by watching the baby, standard reflex tests along with a routine physical exam will most likely uncover findings consistent with Erb’s palsy if the damage occurred during the birth process.[2]
+Even if they are not apparent just by watching the baby, standard reflex tests along with a routine physical exam will most likely uncover findings consistent with Erb’s palsy if the damage occurred during the birth process.[2]

 Lack of Movement

-One of the first signs that a doctor or new parent may detect in an infant is a lack of movement or weakness in the affected arm.
+One of the first signs a doctor or new parent may detect in an infant is a lack of movement or weakness in the affected arm.
 Although motor control is limited in newborns, infants move their arms around right after birth.

 Poor Reflexes